NeedNot/Minecraft-but-plugins/README.md

 # Minecraft-but...-Plugins-
-Inspired by the legend dream here are some of my own plugins that you can have fun with
+Inspired by dream here are some of my own plugins that you can have fun with